dotwebstack/dotwebstack-framework/service/openapi/README.md

 It is also possible to use a custom property which will be returned in the problem response (key/value).
 The value must be defined in an `x-dws-expr`.
 For _not acceptable_ errors it is possible to use `acceptableMimeTypes` which will return all acceptable mime types as array.
+For requests it is possible to get the request id with _requestId_.

 Example: